viper-010/Python_YT/32-Dictionary/32_Dictionaries_tutorial.md

 ## I. Accessing single values:
 Values in a dictionary can be accessed using keys.
 We can access dictionary values by mentioning keys either in square brackets or by using get method.

-- When the key is not present you will get **Error** in square brackets
+- When the key is not present you will get **Error** in square brackets method
 - When the key is not present you will get **None**, no error in get method

 ### Example: